 Take advantage of the Chinese seller’s absence.

-A huge amount of Chinese sellers will be disconnected with their stores when the critical time will come – “The Returning Season”.
+A huge amount of Chinese sellers will be disconnected from their stores when the critical time will come – “The Returning Season”.
 People tend to send back gifts they have received, some damaged products they got during the holidays, items that arrived late and etc. That is the reason shoppers are looking for replacements – be there for them.

-Keep on good relationship with your suppliers.
+Keep on a good relationship with your suppliers.

 One’s the other side is aware of your worries and needs, understanding you are a human being and not a computer message, it may take care of you better and make sure your products will be transferred on time and in a good condition.
 Its recommended to send your salesperson a holiday gift, they appreciate it a lot and will be rewarded further for both sides.
 Still, stay skeptical and don’t feel bad about adding the safety contract that mentioned earlier.